Before a child can learn to read printed words, they need to know how the sounds in words work.

 This strategy can be applied to a lot of different games.
 Ask the child to touch different parts of their body.
-For example, can you touch your “h-ea-d”, “ch-ee-k”?
+For example, can you touch your “h-ea-d” or “ch-ee-k”?
 This can also be done with objects.
 Can you touch a “ch-air” or “c-oa-t”?

 Here are some more tips for teaching phonemic awareness to your child:

-- Maintain a playful attitude and make the teaching time into a game time.
+- Maintain a playful attitude and turn the teaching time into game time.

 - Do a small bit each day.
-You will be surprised at how much can be mastered by putting in 10 minutes each day.
+You will be surprised how much can be mastered by putting in 10 minutes daily.

 - Make sure to stop when your child is getting frustrated and try to end on a positive note.